AmanSharma0710/DS_Assignment-1/README.md

   Requests to this endpoint gets routed to a server replica as scheduled by the HashRing.
 Only endpoints registered with the web server would give a valid response.
 Currently only `home` is registered.
 Any other request gives out an error response.

 ## Analysis

+We have written scripts to run the required tests on the code, and the results along with the code can be found in the `analysis` folder.
+The tests are described below:
+1. **Test 1**: This test checks the load balancing functionality of the load balancer.
+We spawn 3 servers and send 10000 asynchronous requests to the load balancer.
+We then check and plot the number of requests received by each server.
+2. **Test 2**: This test increments the number of servers from 2 to 6 and sends 10000 asynchronous requests to the load balancer.
+We then check and plot the number of requests received by each server on average.
+3. **Test 3**: This test checks all the endpoints of the load balancer.
+We use the client to send requests to the load balancer and check the responses.
+4. **Test 4**: This analysis involves testing different hash functions and checking the distribution of keys.
+We use `md5`, `sha256` and a `custom` hash function to hash 10000 keys and plot the distribution of keys across the servers.
+We plot the distribution of keys for 3 server instances, as well as average distribution for 2 to 6 server instances.
+We can observe that variance in the distribution of keys is lower for all the 3 functions compared to the `default` hash function, which makes them better choices for consistent hashing.

+[A detailed report](analysis/Analysis.pdf) of the analysis can be found in the `analysis` folder.

 ## Client